 Pretty much any containerized cactus can be grown indoors in zone 9.
 It’s the varieties for outdoors that need to be vetted.
 Some of the better cactus for zone 9 might be in families from regions that do experience some freezing and are often higher elevation.

 Monk’s Hood is a cute little barrel cactus with spirally arranged spines.
-Over time it will achieve 4 feet in height (1.22 meter).
+Over time it will achieve 4 feet in height (1 m.).
 A super cold tolerant plant from the Sonoran Desert is the Saguaro cactus.
-This classic example can grow to 50 feet tall (15.24 meters), adding elegant height to the cactus garden.
+This classic example can grow to 50 feet tall (15 m.), adding elegant height to the cactus garden.

 When growing cacti in zone 9 you cannot go wrong with specimens from certain families.
-Many of the Opuntia, Ferocactus, Euphorbia, Stenocereus and Tricocereus will thrive right in the ground in zone 9 regions.
+Many of the Opuntia, Ferocactus, Euphorbia, Stenocereus, and Trichocereus will thrive right in the ground in zone 9 regions.
 Below are some of the more popular varieties:

 - Engelman Prickly Pear